brendt/stitcher.io/src/data/guide/setting-up.md

 This command will generate your website in the `directories.src` directory.
 It will "stitch" all templates, data, images, assets, etc. together into one whole result.

-The public virtual host configuration should be somethign like this.
+The public virtual host configuration should be something like this.

 ```xml
 <VirtualHost *:80>